mcthedwards/SevenStations/README.md

 We can think of the model as Data = Signal + Noise.
 We will use a blocked Gibbs sampler to sample the signal parameters given the noise parameters, and the noise parameters given the signal parameters.

 ## Noise model
-Either the Whittle likelihood with Bernstein-Dirichlet prior (Choudhuri et al. 2004) or the corrected likelihood with Bernstein-Dirichlet prior (Kirch et al. 2019).
+Whittle likelihood with Bernstein-Dirichlet prior (Choudhuri et al. 2004).
+Could also consider the corrected likelihood with Bernstein-Dirichlet prior (Kirch et al. 2019), the B-spline prior (Edwards et al. 2019), or P-spline prior (Maturana-Russel and Meyer 2021).

 ## Signal model
 Linear regression with time as the explanatory variable, hierarchical slope for annual temperature at the seven stations, different y-intercepts to account for (known) level-shifts.